 An exempt employee is not entitled to the rights outlined in the Fair Labor Standards Act.
 To be classified as exempt, the employee must meet all 3 of the following tests:

 The salary level test

-According to the FLSA, a U.S. employee must be paid a minimum of $35,568 per year ($684 per week) to fall in the exempt category.
-However, some states have higher minimum amounts, which they set based on their minimum wage.
+According to the FLSA, a U.S. employee must be paid a minimum of $35,568 per year ($684 per week) to qualify for the exempt category.
+However, some states have higher minimum amounts, which they set based on a multiple of their minimum wage.

 The salary basis test

 Besides the minimum salary amount, all exempt employees must be paid on a salary basis.
 This means they must receive a guaranteed minimum salary from their employer each week regardless of the number of hours they work, as long as they work some hours.

 However, the employee’s entire salary does not have to be guaranteed for them to be exempt.
 For example, a salesperson might earn a guaranteed “base” salary and commissions based on sales performance.
 The salesperson would still be considered exempt if the employer consistently pays the same base salary.

 On the other hand, hourly employees who earn a different amount of money for work time depending on how many hours they work are not exempt.

 As an employer, paying your employees on a salary basis generally means keeping the base salary you pay constant.
 That’s the case regardless of the quality or quantity of their work.

 So, you will still need to pay a full salary if an employee performs less work than usual because of a reason that is under your control, such as a slow business month or a temporary business closure.